pnwoodsum/EndlessDarkness/README.md

 Controls
   - Tap on the left side of the screen and drag to move character
-    - Virtual joystick will be centered where the tap is initially placed.
+  - Swipe on the right side of the screen to throw a fireball

 Prototype 1:
   - Has a virtual joy stick to move the character.